 Attend more advanced OFC short courses and understand better the conference technical sessions.

 This introductory course is intended for an audience with at least some technical background in engineering, physics or related disciplines, and is ideally suited for engineers who want to learn more about optical fiber communication systems.
 The audience should gain valuable knowledge enabling them to take more advanced courses as well as understand better the conference technical sessions.

-Alan Willner (Ph.D., Columbia) worked at AT&T Bell Labs and Bellcore, and he is the Sample Chaired Professor of Engineering at USC.
-He received the Int’l Fellow of U.K. Royal Society of Engineering, NSF Presidential Faculty Fellows Award from White House, Packard Foundation Fellowship, Fulbright Foundation Senior Scholars Award, OSA Forman Eng.
+Alan Willner (Ph.D., Columbia) worked at AT&T Bell Labs and Bellcore, and is the Sample Chaired Professor of Engineering at USC.
+He received the following: Member US National Academy of Eng., Int’l Fellow U.K. Royal Society of Eng., IEEE Eric Sumner Award, NSF Presidential Faculty Fellows Award from White House, IET JJ Thomson Medal, Packard Foundation Fellowship, OSA Forman Eng.
 Excellence Award, IEEE Photonics Society Eng.
-Achievement Award and Distinguished Lecturer Award, USC University-Wide Outstanding Teacher Award, and Eddy Best Technical Paper Award from Pennwell.
-He is an IEEE, OSA, and SPIE Fellow.
-He was co-chair of National Academies Committee on Harnessing Light II, president of IEEE Photonics Society, OSA Science and Engineering Council co-chair, Optics Letters editor-in-chief, Journal of Lightwave Technology editor-in-chief, IEEE JSTQE editor-in-chief, CLEO general co-chair, and OFC steering/program committee member.
+Achievement Award, SPIE President’s Award, Fellow National Academy of Inventors, Globecom Best Paper Award, and Eddy Best Technical Paper Award from Pennwell.
+He is a AAAS, IEEE, OSA, and SPIE Fellow.
+He was co-chair of National Academies' Committee on Optics and Photonics, president OSA, president IEEE Photonics Society, Optics Letters editor-in-chief, Journal of Lightwave Technology editor-in-chief, IEEE JSTQE editor-in-chief, CLEO general co-chair, and OFC steering/program committee member.